tomato-300yen/slides/lab/isa/isa-5.md

 # Scalability

-Scalability largely depends on inter-procedural analysis.

-> When a procedure is modified, the whole-program analysis result is quickly obtained by updating only the parts that transitively depend on the procedure for which abstract states have changed.
+- When a procedure is modified:
+  - the whole-program analysis result is quickly obtained by updating only the result of modified condition.
+- Scalability is maintained.

 ---